Systems / lead response

 How many times should you follow up with a lead?
 The cadence that books jobs

 Plan on at least five follow-ups.
-Most sales need five or more touches to close — yet most businesses quit after one.
+Most sales need five or more touches to close, yet most businesses quit after one.
 Here's the exact cadence that books jobs, and how to run it automatically so it never depends on you remembering.

 80% / 44%

-About 80% of sales require at least five follow-ups to close — yet 44% of businesses give up after a single attempt.
+About 80% of sales require at least five follow-ups to close, yet 44% of businesses give up after a single attempt.
 Most leads aren't lost to a better competitor.
 They're lost to silence.

 Marketing Donut

-Why a quiet lead is almost never a dead lead
+Why is a quiet lead almost never a dead lead?

-So how many times, and how far apart?
-Front-load the touches while intent is high, then space them out so you stay on the radar without wearing out your welcome.
-Here's a cadence you can copy as-is:
+Front-load the touches while intent is high, then stretch the gaps so you stay on the radar without wearing out your welcome.
+In practice that's day 1, day 3, day 7, then a lighter touch every week or two for about a month.
+Here's a version you can lift as-is:

 98% / 45%